sltnsrh/simple-search-engine/README.md

 To use the app:
   - run Main class with two arguments to use data from existing file in the resources folder: --data users.txt
+  - follow menu tips
-  - input commands are case insensitive
+  - input commands are case-insensitive